About

 TL;DR

-Mattie Colquhoun is a writer and photographer from Hull, UK.
-Best known for writing about the late Mark Fisher, she is currently a PhD candidate in Philosophy at Newcastle University, and blogs at xenogothic.com.
+Em Colquhoun is a writer and photographer from Hull, UK.
+Best known for writing about the late Mark Fisher, she is currently commissioning editor at the Canary, and blogs at xenogothic.com.

 Images: